junjhon12/price-tracker/README.md

 - macOS, linux, or windows 10/11
 - git and a github account
-- ~2 GB free disk space (playwright chromium is chunky)
+- ~2 GB free disk space (playwright chromium is chunky for project B)
-- a claude account with credits, you got $40 at check-in
+- a claude account with credits (you got $40 at check-in)